ScandEval/scandeval.github.io/index.md

 layout: page
 mathjax: true
 title: ScandEval
-subtitle: A Scandinavian Natural Language Understanding Benchmark
+subtitle: A Natural Language Processing Benchmark
 use-site-title: true
-meta-description: ScandEval Benchmark of language models on Scandinavian language tasks
+meta-description: ScandEval Benchmark of language models on language tasks
 ---
-The `ScandEval` benchmark can be used to compare pretrained language models on Scandinavian language tasks.

-By "Scandinavian" we here mean Danish, Swedish, Norwegian Bokmål, Norwegian Nynorsk, Icelandic and Faroese.
+The `ScandEval` benchmark can be used to compare pretrained language models on tasks in Danish, Swedish, Norwegian Bokmål, Norwegian Nynorsk, Icelandic, Faroese, German, Dutch and English.

 [It has been shown](https://aclanthology.org/2023.nodalida-1.20/) that it is beneficial to separate the Scandinavian languages into two groups for the purpose of language model evaluation.
 The group of "Mainland Scandinavian languages" consists of Danish, Swedish, Norwegian Bokmål and Norwegian Nynorsk, and the group of "Insular Scandinavian languages" consists of Icelandic and Faroese.

-There is currently only a Mainland Scandinavian leaderboard, but we're working hard on building one for the Insular Scandinavian languages too!
+There is currently only a Mainland Scandinavian leaderboard, but we're working hard on building leaderboards for the Insular Scandinavian languages, as well as German, Dutch and English!

 When evaluating language models we also split "Natural Language Processing" (NLP) into two groups.
 "Natural Language Understanding" (NLU) is concerned with an analysis of